 Why haven't I been given any extra time on my card after my Additional Qualificaion?

-Can I use my Re-assessed ID card in Scotland?
+Can I use my Re-assessed ID card in Wales or Northern Ireland?

-The re-assessed ID card is only mandatory in England but will be valid for the rest of the UK .
+The re-assessed ID card is only mandatory in England and Scotland only but will be valid for the rest of the UK .

 How much is the Re-assessment and what does it entail?